 How would your little one feel about peeing into a frog’s mouth?
 While it may sound odd, we fully embrace the heroic sacrifice of this fairytale-like creature.
 The Foryee Frog (check price on Amazon) is one of the most popular wall-mounted training urinals.

-- Suitable for boys ages 1 to 6
+- Suitable for boys from 1 to 6 yrs

 - Easy to clean and empty